chris-creditdesign/chris-creditdesign.github.io/_posts/2014-07-26-coding-for-designers-9.md

 3. Make the left lace into a loop and push it through the hole that has just been made.
 4. Pull both loops so that the knot is tight.

 But wait a minute - those instructions are hard enough for a human to follow let alone a robot with no existing perception of the problem.

+Where going to need to break things down a bit for our robot.
 There are many complex hand positions involved in tying a knot that we'll need to explain.
-How big should the loop be?
-And how tight do we want the knot?
+We'll need to specify how big should the loop should be how tight do we want the knot.
 What if the robot's shoe has come off?
-Oh and don't forget to tell your robot to sit down first in case it falls over.
+We'll need to tell it to find the shoe and put it back on.
+Oh and don't forget to tell your robot to sit down first so that it doesn't fall over.

-If the instructions don't make sense or an action can't be performed the robot will simply stop and yelp **"ERROR"** or worse still carry out the instructions incorrectly without realising it is doing wrong.
+If the instructions don't make sense or an action can't be performed the robot will simply stop and yelp **"ERROR"** or worse still, carry out the instructions incorrectly without realising it is doing wrong.

-Eventually though, you will come up with a set of foolproof instructions.
+Eventually though you will come up with a set of foolproof instructions.
 You'll now save these instructions inside your robot's brain in a file called `tieLaces` so that the next time its laces are undone you can simply say, in robot speak:

 	ROBOT.tieLaces();